Judson at Home Vice President

 Smart Living Professional / Social Worker

-In 2006, Jan Bohinc joined the team at Judson at Home following extensive experience in the field of aging, including six years as a program director at the Alzheimer’s Association Cleveland Area chapter, which is nationally recognized for its pioneering programming for individuals with memory loss and their families.
+Jan Bohinc joined Judson in 2006 as part of the Homecare Division team.
+She brought extensive experience in the field of aging, including six years as a program director at the Alzheimer’s Association Cleveland Area chapter, which is nationally recognized for its pioneering programming for individuals with memory loss and their families.
 She also dedicated 10 years of her career to the Benjamin Rose Institute, a national leader in geriatrics.

 “I enjoy the people I meet, who are interesting and have lived very full, rich lives,” Jan says.
 “They have wonderful stories to tell.”

 Sales Counselor / Program Development

 Sheri joined Judson at Home (JAH) in August of 2016 as a Sales Counselor, and added program development responsibilities in September of 2017.
 Her professional background includes extensive sales experience across several industries, applied marketing, and work in the field of professional development.